 - Location: 6534 Washington St, Yountville, CA 94599

 Bouchon is located right across the street from the parking area for V Marketplace on Washington St. There is a big parking lot you can use right next to the marketplace.
-The restaurant in is a quaint red building right next to the bakery which almost always has a line and which you can read about here.
+The restaurant is a quaint red building right next to the bakery, which almost always has a line and which you can read about here.

 The restaurant has an inviting and clean decor with lots of whites, reds, and marble tones.
-The interior has two dozen or so tables and the exterior has a half dozen.
-I chose to sit outside as it was a beautiful day and I wanted to take advantage of it.
+The interior has two dozen or so tables, and the exterior has a half dozen.
+I chose to sit outside as it was a beautiful day, and I wanted to take advantage of it.
 Also, be sure to get reservations far in advance if you plan to go on a weekend as this is an incredibly popular spot in the city.

 Deviled Eggs – The deviled eggs have a sweet and spicy taste with a horseradish flavor that actually comes from a high-quality Dijon mustard (not the kind you are used to).
-The capers add a nice saltiness to the dish.
+The capers add a subtle saltiness to the dish.

 Foie Gras – Served chilled in a dish with clarified butter on the top.
 The butter was strange to me, but the Foie gras was spectacular.
-It is served with bread, salt and jam to add on top of it.
+It is served with bread, salt, and jam to add on top of it.
 The dish is decadent and well thought out, I couldn’t believe how well the smokey Foie gras went with the sea salt and the jam.
-It’s expensive, but it would be a must order for me.
+It’s expensive, but it would be a must-order for me.

-Steak Frites – The steak was cooked exactly as I ordered and the flavor was out of this world.
-Lemon parsley butter sits on top in an ample portion while the caramelized shallots are a fantastic sweet addition.
+Steak Frites – The steak was cooked exactly as I ordered, and the flavor was out of this world.
+Lemon parsley butter sits on top in an ample portion, while the caramelized shallots are a fantastic sweet addition.
 The fries are okay but not anything crazy; the garlic aioli, however, is home-made and great to dip the fries in.
 I was incredibly impressed with how tasty this dish was.

-Sol – The sol is a good, juicy and flavorful fish.
-The fish itself is relatively light with a crispy skin and flaky meat.
+Sol – The sol is a juicy and flavorful fish.
+The fish is relatively light with a crispy skin and flaky meat.
 The sauce is buttery as they baste it with butter while it cooks, throw it in the oven then add a lemon, brown butter sauce to the finish.

-We chose the green beans as our side and they had a buttery sauce, much like the other dishes.
+We chose the green beans as our side, and they had a buttery sauce, much like the other dishes.
 They were spiced well and had a lot of flavor.
 These are not healthy vegetables, but they are fantastic.

 Profiteroles – Presented with chocolate sauce drizzled on top, these almost hollow creme puffs are a light dessert.
 Not as rich and decadent as the brownies, they have a smooth French vanilla ice cream in between and an ample portion of chocolate on top.

 Creme Brulee – Comes as you would expect with a crunchy caramelized top and a softly whipped pudding underneath.
-One of the best I have had though and an easy recommendation.
+One of the best I have had, though and an easy recommendation.